Keith Green: Early life

-Green was raised in the Church of Christ, Scientist (Christian Science).
+Green was born in 1953 in Sheepshead Bay, a neighborhood in Brooklyn, New York.
+In 1957, his family moved to Canoga Park, Los Angeles, where he grew up.
+Green's parents were Jewish but practiced Christian Science.
+The family had a history of musical performance, Green's grandfather (George Bennett) being founder of Jaguar Records in New York, his mother a big-band singer, and his father (Harvey) working with Keith in the music industry in Los Angeles.
+According to his wife Melody, Green grew up "in an atmosphere of moral purity, free of alcohol and drugs" and said his family's way of life "had a wonderfully preserving effect on Keith during his early years."

 Green took to music at a young age, as he "began with the ukulele at three, the guitar at five, and the piano at seven."
 His talents were noted by a major newspaper when he was eight, following a performance of Arthur Laurents' The Time of the Cuckoo.
 A local review by the Los Angeles Times wrote, "roguish-looking, eight-year-old Keith Green gave a winning portrayal" of "the little Italian street urchin, Mauro"; another review commented that he "stole the show".
-The show was Green's first appearance in live theater, which was held in Chatsworth, California in September 1962.
+The show was Green's first appearance in live theater, which was held in Chatsworth, Los Angeles in September 1962.
 According to the LA Times, he had already done a number of television commercials and made a TV pilot.

-Green played the role of Kurt von Trapp in The Sound of Music starring Janet Blair in the opening production at the Valley Music Theater, a modern 2865-seat theater-in-the-round in Woodland Hills, Los Angeles when he was 10.
+Green played the role of Kurt von Trapp in The Sound of Music starring Janet Blair in the opening production at the Valley Music Theater, a modern 2865-seat theatre in the round in Woodland Hills, Los Angeles when he was 10.